ProgrammingFuad/JavaClassProject-2/README.md

 CSCI161 Second Java Project Completed

 This was my Second project of the Spring 2016 Semester and I learned alot of new programming concepts.
 In this Project I utilized Inheritance, Exception handling, method overloading and overriding along with re-learning a valuable skill: Good Variable names and great documentation.
-Below are the list of requirements the program must adhere by in order to get a perfect score on the project.
+Below are the list of requirements the program must adhere too in order to get a perfect score on the project.

   I have provided a sample txt file if you wish to download the program, all that needs changing is the scanner directory in the Driver file for the program to work.